-According to the Order no.400/2005 of CNCAN president for approval of regulations on the general requirements for near surface repositories the following phases need licence issued by CNCAN: siting, construction, operation, closure, active institutional control.
+According to the CNCAN Order No. 400/2005 for approval the Regulation on the general requirements for near surface repositories the following phases need licence issued by CNCAN: siting, construction, operation, closure, active institutional control.
 For this each steps, the regulation contains provisions for content of safety case.

-Regarding the waste originated from uranium mining and milling, it has to be mentioned that the Order no.192/2002 of CNCAN president for approval of Radiological Safety Regulations for Radioactive Waste Management from Uranium Mining and Milling has a chapter with requirements related to design and construction, covering the requirements of the Joint Convention.
+Regarding the waste originated from uranium mining and milling, it has to be mentioned that the CNCAN Order No. 192/2002 for approval the Radiological safety regulations for radioactive waste management from uranium mining and milling has a chapter with requirements related to design and construction, covering the requirements of the Joint Convention.